Relational quantum mechanics

-This article is intended for those already familiar with quantum mechanics and its attendant interpretational difficulties.
-Readers who are new to the subject may first want to read the introduction to quantum mechanics.

-Relational quantum mechanics (RQM) is an interpretation of quantum mechanics which treats the state of a quantum system as being observer-dependent, that is, the state is the relation between the observer and the system.
+Relational quantum mechanics (RQM) is an interpretation of quantum mechanics which treats the state of a quantum system as being relational, that is, the state is the relation between the observer and the system.
 This interpretation was first delineated by Carlo Rovelli in a 1994 preprint, and has since been expanded upon by a number of theorists.
-It is inspired by the key idea behind special relativity, that the details of an observation depend on the reference frame of the observer, and uses some ideas from Wheeler on quantum information.
+It is inspired by the key idea behind special relativity, that the details of an observation depend on the reference frame of the observer, and Wheeler's idea that information theory would make sense of quantum mechanics.

 The physical content of the theory has not to do with objects themselves, but the relations between them.
 As Rovelli puts it:

 "Quantum mechanics is a theory about the physical description of physical systems relative to other systems, and this is a complete description of the world".

 The essential idea behind RQM is that different observers may give different accurate accounts of the same system.
 For example, to one observer, a system is in a single, "collapsed" eigenstate.
 To a second observer, the same system is in a superposition of two or more states and the first observer is in a correlated superposition of two or more states.
 RQM argues that this is a complete picture of the world because the notion of "state" is always relative to some observer.
 There is no privileged, "real" account.

 The state vector of conventional quantum mechanics becomes a description of the correlation of some degrees of freedom in the observer, with respect to the observed system.

 The terms "observer" and "observed" apply to any arbitrary system, microscopic or macroscopic.
 The classical limit is a consequence of aggregate systems of very highly correlated subsystems.

 A "measurement event" is thus described as an ordinary physical interaction where two systems become correlated to some degree with respect to each other.

+Rovelli criticizes describing this as a form of "observer-dependence" which suggests reality depends upon the presence of a conscious observer, when his point is instead that reality is relational and thus the state of a system can be described even in relation to any physical object and not necessarily a human observer.

 The proponents of the relational interpretation argue that this approach resolves some of the traditional interpretational difficulties with quantum mechanics.
 By giving up our preconception of a global privileged state, issues around the measurement problem and local realism are resolved.

-In 2020, Carlo Rovelli published an account of the main ideas of the relational interpretation in his popular book Helgoland, which was published in an English translation in 2021 as Helgoland: Making Sense of the Quantum Revolution.